stefanspringer1/SwiftXMLParserDemo/README.md

 2. Install Visual Studio (get it from [https://visualstudio.microsoft.com](https://visualstudio.microsoft.com)).

 3. Install the Swift toolchain (get it from [https://swift.org/download](https://swift.org/download)).
 Swift will be installed to `C:\Library`.
-In a newly opened comamnd line winmdows, the command `swift -version` should then print the Swift version.
+In a newly opened comamnd line windows, the command `swift -version` should then print the Swift version.

 4. You will have to make the Windows SDK accessable to Swift.
 Open the `x64 Native Tools for VS2019 Command Prompt` with Administrator rights (via the context menu of the entry for `x64 Native Tools for VS2019 Command Prompt` in the start menu) and inside it, execute the following commands.
 (Please also see the documentation [https://swift.org/getting-started/](https://swift.org/getting-started/) in case something has changed.)